14 Top-Rated Attractions & Things to Do in Nantucket

 Address: 13 Broad Street, Nantucket, Massachusetts

-4. Brant Point Lighthouse
+4. Watch the Yachts at Brant Point Lighthouse

 Location: End of Easton Street, Nantucket, Massachusetts

-5. Sanford Farm & Ram Pasture
+5. Enjoy a Walk at Sanford Farm & Ram Pasture

-A favorite of bikers, hikers, and other outdoor enthusiasts, the 780 acres that make up Sanford Farm is known for its miles and miles of picturesque trails.
-It winds around lakes, through woods and fields, and at its edge are breathtaking ocean views.
+This pastoral landscape winds around lakes, through woods and fields, and at its edge are breathtaking ocean views.
 This is a great spot to imagine the island's past and be grateful for the preservation taking place to save green space.

 Address: 112 Madaket Road, Nantucket, Massachusetts

-6. Jethro Coffin House
+6. Step Back in Time at Jethro Coffin House

 Built in 1686, this saltbox-style structure gives visitors a glimpse into the life of some of the first English settlers on the island.
 The kitchen garden behind the house is a favorite of visitors.

 Address: 16 Sunset Hill, Nantucket, Massachusetts

-7. Sankaty Head Lighthouse
+7. Admire the View from Sankaty Head Lighthouse

-In any event, it's a picture-worthy site to explore and get a good view of the cliffs at this end of the Grey Lady.
+In any event, Sankaty Head Lighthouse is a picture-worthy site to explore and get a good view of the cliffs at this end of the Grey Lady.
 Keep in mind as you are walking around this beauty that it was recently moved over 400 feet to keep it from falling in the ocean.
 Such is the love of Nantucketers for preserving their unique past.

 Location: End of Baxter Road, Nantucket, Massachusetts

-8. Old Mill
+8. Watch the Old Mill Grind Corn

 Address: 50 Prospect Street, Nantucket, Massachusetts

-Featuring unique exhibits like quarterboard collections, a lens from a lighthouse, and lifesaving memorabilia, this museum celebrates the rich history of the Nantucket maritime industry and honors the locals who risked their lives to save victims of shipwrecks.
+Featuring unique exhibits like quarter board collections, a lens from a lighthouse, and lifesaving memorabilia, this museum celebrates the rich history of the Nantucket maritime industry and honors the locals who risked their lives to save victims of shipwrecks.

-Address: 5 Bayberry Ct, Nantucket, Massachusetts
+Address: 158 Polpis Road, Nantucket, Massachusetts

-10. Bartlett's Farm
+10. Bite into a Tomato at Bartlett's Farm

 No stay on Nantucket is complete without a visit to Bartlett's Farm.
 This iconic market represents the oldest and largest farm on the island.
-The property has passed through seven generations of Bartletts.
-Their tomatoes are legendary and appear on many restaurant menus.
-In addition to the homegrown fruits and vegetables, they carry all the necessary ingredients for a beach picnic, one of the best things to do during your vacation here.
-Visitors can also find them selling from their vintage truck on Main St. in town.
+The property has passed through seven generations of Bartletts, and each has succeeded in growing the most delicious crops.

 Address: 33 Bartlett Farm Road, Nantucket, Massachusetts

-11. Surfing on Nantucket
+11. Head Out Surfing

 Address: Cisco Beach, Nantucket, Massachusetts

-12. Miacomet Golf Course
+12. Play a Round on the Miacomet Golf Course

 For the better part of the last 50 years, Miacomet Golf Club has been a favorite of both vacationers and locals.
-After an addition in 2003, it now boasts the only 18 holes of public golf on the island.
-Tee times are available 24 hours ahead, so set a reminder and get ready to hit the scenic links.
+After an addition in 2003, it now boasts the only 18 holes of public golf on the island, which are conveniently located a mere three miles from town and one mile from the ocean.
+Talk about lovely views!